Do Go On - 400 - The Millennium Dome Heist

 Stored that on the property.

-And another day, a car tows in a speedboat.
+And another day, a car tows in, a speedboat.

-And how many people are watching this farm?
+How many people are watching this farm?

 A few.